epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-06-04-herbstlustwm-tag-status-python.markdown

 	except that, the value won't be altered during script execution.
 	The value is defined at the beginning of program.

+Officialy there is a no way to define constant in Python.
 Python does not differ between these two, for that reason we distinguish global constant with capital case.